-Whether you made a New Year's resolution to cut your carbon footprint, or you are feeling some pressure on your food budget, now is the perfect time to try growing some of your own vegetables.
-You don't need a lot of space, or expensive kit to get started - and it doesn't need to take up a lot of your time.
+Whether you made a New Year's resolution to cut your carbon footprint, or the credit crunch is putting pressure on your food budget, now is the perfect time to try growing some of your own vegetables.
+You don't need a lot of space, or expensive kit, to get started - and it doesn't need to take up a lot of your time.